John McTiernan's unrealized projects: Captain Blood remake

 McTiernan was set to direct a remake of the 1935 film Captain Blood for Warner Bros., though he dropped out in December 1993 over creative differences and went on to do Die Hard with a Vengeance in its place.
 The script was written by Jonathan Hensleigh and McTiernan wanted Alec Baldwin to play the title role.
 Mel Gibson was also seriously considered to star as well, since his name would more easily obtain a greenlight.

 Without Remorse

 In November 1993, Warner Bros. lined up McTiernan as its director of the screen adaptation of Tom Clancy's bestseller Without Remorse, which was to be written by Christine Roum and produced by Brandon Tartikoff.
 Roum was to have reportedly started writing the script by the end of that year.
 McTiernan was still attached to make the film by January 1995.

+GoldenEye

+Before Pierce Brosnan was selected to be the new James Bond, McTiernan—who had worked with Brosnan on Nomads—had two meetings with series producers Albert R. Broccoli and his daughter Barbara about directing the next Bond film.
+He recalled, "About halfway through each of those lunches, [Broccoli] just dropped outta the conversation, 'cause he'd decided he wasn't letting me anywhere near his movie."
+However, McTiernan had recommended Brosnan for the role when they were contemplating who to cast, and the actor would go on to star in GoldenEye.

 Juggernaut

 Around 1994, author and screenwriter Dan Bronson worked with McTiernan on a planned sci-fi action thriller called Juggernaut, which was set to be directed by McTiernan for MGM through his Tongue River Productions banner.
-Bronson had been working on the TV film Midnight Obsession (1995), but left in order to write the script for Juggernaut instead.
+Bronson had been working on the 1995 TV film Midnight Obsession, but left in order to write the script for Juggernaut instead.
 The film was never made.

+The Hulk

+In the mid-1990s, Universal Pictures slated McTiernan to direct their version of The Hulk, based on the Marvel Comics character.
+Bodybuilder Joe DeAngelis was chosen for the part of Dr. Banner, and had even posed for Industrial Light & Magic animators.
+Universal terminated further plans when the projected budget rose above $100 million and the script turned off the worldwide fanbase.
+Taiwanese filmmaker Ang Lee later helmed the 2003 Hulk film, which used a different script and had Eric Bana in the title role.